giovannibriones/ad-scenario-simulation/README.md

 </p>

-<h1> Active Directory: Practical Scenario Simulation </h1>
+<h1> On-premises Active Directory Deployed in the Cloud (Azure) (Part 4) </h1>

-<p>Welcome to the "Active Directory: Practical Scenario Simulation" project.
-In this project, we'll simulate various scenarios to enhance our understanding of user provisioning, administration, and problem-solving within Active Directory.</p>
+<p>In this fourth and final part of this tutorial, various situations will be simulated to enhance understanding of user provisioning, administration, and problem-solving within Active Directory.</p>

 <h2>Prerequisites</h2>

-- <a href="https://github.com/giovannibriones/ad-and-azuresetup"> Preliminary Setup for Active Directory and Network Traffic Analysis between Azure VMs </a>
+- <a href="https://github.com/giovannibriones/ad-and-azuresetup"> On-premises Active Directory Deployed in the Cloud (Azure) (Part 1) </a>
-- <a href="https://github.com/giovannibriones/ad-deployment-configuration"> Active Directory Deployment and Configuration </a>
+- <a href="https://github.com/giovannibriones/ad-deployment-configuration"> On-premises Active Directory Deployed in the Cloud (Azure) (Part 2) </a>
-- <a href="https://github.com/giovannibriones/ad-user-generation">Active Directory: User Generation </a>
+- <a href="https://github.com/giovannibriones/ad-user-generation">On-premises Active Directory Deployed in the Cloud (Azure) (Part 3) </a>

-<h2>Key Objectives</h2>
+<h2>Main Objectives</h2>

-<h4>Scenario Simulation</h4>
+<h4>Situation Simulation</h4>

-- Engage in practical simulations of diverse scenarios, such as password resets, group membership changes, and account deactivations.
+- Participate in practical simulations of a variety of situations, such as password resets, group membership changes, and account deactivations.

-<h4>Troubleshooting Scenarios</h4>
+<h4>Troubleshooting Situations</h4>

-- Develop troubleshooting skills by simulating scenarios where users encounter access issues, and learn to identify and resolve these challenges effectively.
+- Develop troubleshooting skills by simulating situations where users are confronted with access issues, and learn to identify and resolve these challenges effectively.

 <h2>Environments and Technologies Used</h2>